 If you already own running shoes but they have bad traction, pair them with some traction devices (sometimes called microspikes or by the brand name Yaktrax).
 This is a great option if you like your running shoes and don’t want to buy a new, grippier pair.
 There are many different options for traction devices: some are very versatile and can be used on many types of terrain, from forest trails to icy city sidewalks.
 If you plan to run only on trails, look for very sharp, pointy traction spikes that will bite into the packed snow and frozen ground.

 If you plan to run mostly in forests or on snow-covered trails, you can opt for running snowshoes.
 These are typically lighter and narrower than regular snowshoes.
 They’re also equipped with a pivot that lets your feet to move more freely for a comfortable stride.
 When you’re using these snowshoes, we recommend that you wear waterproof trail running shoes or running shoes.
 If you don’t have any waterproof shoes, look into some GORE-TEX socks to wear over thin socks.
 That way, your feet will stay dry even if your shoes don’t.

 Carry some extras

 If running is part of your daily or weekly routine all year-round, you may want to pick up a running backpack.
 It’s a smart way to carry some extra layers, water and some snacks (and is also a place to stash layers as you warm up).
 The most important thing when you choose a running backpack is to make sure that it bounces around as little as possible.
 Look for one that’s not too big (5L is a good place to start) and fits the shape of your back well.
-Gregory backpacks are particularly well-adapted for those who run to work, but try out several backpacks in store so you find the right one for you.
+Try out several backpacks in store so you find the right one for you.

 Find scenic ROUTES